jedgentry/Parlay/parlay/docs/index.rst

 can be accessible over a network for development and testing, or served securely in production for remote diagnostics and service.

+At the heart of Parlay is the "broker", which provides publish/subscribe message routing between items.
 Once items are connected to the broker, they are easily accessible from the user interface, scripts, and any other item.